jeskodes/milestone-project-1-jesk/README.md

 Current Features

 Navigation Bar
 Responsive, fixed navbar with links to home, workshops, and prints/gallery of photographers work. the navbar is fixed and identical on both the main page and the form page, in this way the user doesn't need to click back to return to each page and can easily navigate to their desired section of the webpage.
 The text on the navbar is hidden on smaller screens and replaced with a hamburger menu.
 The navbar theme and hamburger menu are from a bootstrap template.
-They have been modified by font styling and the links have been changed and a hover effect over the links added.
+They have been modified by changing the font colour and styling, removing the search box and button and the links have been changed and a hover effect over the links added.

 The Hero Image
 The Hero Image is a carousel, showcasing three of the photographer's photos.
 The carousel was chosen because research into similar photography workshop or photography safari webpages showed that there was often a carousel with images and this is a good opportunity to immediately present the user with ideas of the types of things they could photograph.